Selena (film): Critical response

-Awards and nominations
+Accolades

-Recent history
+Legacy and recent history

+In Latin Sensations (2001), Herón Márquez noted that the film's success "introduced English-speaking America to Selena's music, made Jennifer Lopez a bona fide star, and awakened Corporate America to the enormous and growing presence—and buying power—of Latinos in the United States."

-On January 1, 2021, all 38 members of the U.S. Congress' Congressional Hispanic Caucus signed a letter addressed to the Library of Congress "formally nominating" Selena to be added to the National Film Registry.
-The lobbying effort aimed at Carla Hayden was led by Rep. Joaquin Castro (D-TX), chairman of the caucus, and framed the act as a way to, among other things, more broadly recognize Latino contributions to film, increase acclaim of Latino cinema and effect broader cinematic representation.
-On December 14, 2021, the film was officially selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant".
+On January 1, 2021, all 38 members of the Congressional Hispanic Caucus signed a letter addressed to the Library of Congress "formally nominating" Selena to be added to the National Film Registry.
+The lobbying effort aimed at Carla Hayden was led by Representative Joaquin Castro (D–TX), chairman of the caucus, and framed the act as a way to, among other things, more broadly recognize Latino contributions to film, increase acclaim of Latino cinema and effect broader cinematic representation.
+On December 14, 2021, the film was officially selected for preservation in the United States National Film Registry by the Library of Congress for being "culturally, historically, or aesthetically significant."

 Selena: The Series is a biographical television series about the late singer Selena Quintanilla.
 The series comes 23 years after its original film and premiered on Netflix on December 4, 2020.